 Exporting in Catalonia is part of everyday business

-Barcelona connects to 400 milion consumers in Europe and North Africa in under 48 hours.
-Geography has played a favourable role with regard to the Catalan economy.
-Its location in the Mediterranean and his close links to Latin America have made it a top rank location to distribute goods and services the main markets.
+Barcelona connects to 400 million consumers in Europe and North Africa in under 48 hours.
+Geography has played a favorable role with regard to the Catalan economy.
+Its location in the Mediterranean and his close links to Latin America have made it a top rank location to distribute goods and services to the main markets.

 Logistics, a sound sector for foreign investment

 With state of the art infrastructures, the logistics sector in Catalonia is a sound sector for foreign investment.
 Top international companies have located their logistics hubs in Catalonia, such as Honda, Ikea, Decathlon, Alstom or MSC Cruises.
 Specialized supply chain solutions are available for chemical, electronic, automotive and food and drink sectors.

 In the 2013-2017 period, Catalonia has concentrated 34.7% of the FDI logistics projects received in Spain and 35.7% of the capital investment received.

 Special mention has to be made of Amazon, who has selected Catalonia as its Southern Europe logistics hub, in what is one of the most important foreign investments recorded in the region in terms of investment and job creation.